riaz-khan-16/HigherEduAssistantApp/README.md

 # HigherEduAssistantApp

-**HigherEduAssistantApp** is an LLM-powered web application built to help individuals seeking higher education information — especially those applying to universities in the United States.

-It uses real-world experiences shared in the Facebook group [Nextop USA](https://www.facebook.com/groups/nextopusa), where users discuss their application journeys for MS and PhD programs.
-These posts are converted into a searchable vector database and combined with a large language model to allow users to ask questions and receive relevant, experience-based answers.

----
+An LLM-based web application that helps students find information about MS and PhD programs in the United States.
+The app is built with Django and uses real posts from the “Nextop USA” Facebook group.
+These posts are turned into vector data using ChromaDB.
+I used Cohere’s large language model with LangChain to allow users to ask questions in natural language.
+The system finds similar posts and gives helpful answers using a retrieval-augmented generation (RAG) approach.
+This project shows how LLMs and vector databases can be used to solve real problems in education.

 ## Features